milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 ### Launch SBT

-Now we need to launch SBT ... it should be on your path.
-It will take a minute or two to get to the SBT REPL,
+Now launch SBT ... it should be on your path.
+It'll take a minute or two to get to the SBT REPL,

 ```
 miles@frege:scala (topic/pr-in-an-hour)$ sbt